-12 stations can be set for the FM band (6 each for FM1 and FM2) and 6 stations can be set for the AM band.
+12 stations/channels can be set for the FM band (6 each for FM1 and FM2), 18 for SiriusXM Satellite Radio (6 each for XM1, XM2 and XM3) and 6 stations can be set for the AM band.

-- 1. Choose the radio band using the radio band select button. - Tune to the desired station using the SEEK/ CAT, SCAN button or the radio TUNE/ SCROLL control dial. - 3.
+- 1. Choose the radio band using the radio band select button. - Tune to the desired station/channel using the SEEK·CAT, SCAN button or the radio TUNE·SCROLL control knob. - 3.
 Push and hold the desired station preset button (1) to (6) until the radio mutes. - 4.
 The station indicator will then come on and the sound will resume.
 Memorizing is now complete. - 5.
 Other buttons can be set in the same manner.

 If the battery cable is disconnected, or if the fuse opens, the radio memory will be erased.
-In that case, reset the desired stations.
+In that case, reset the desired stations/channels.

-Compact Disc (CD) player operation

-Push the ignition switch to the ACC or ON position and insert the Compact Disc (CD) into the slot with the label side facing up.
+Compact Disc (CD) player operation Place the ignition switch in the ACC or ON position and insert the Compact Disc (CD) into the slot with the label side facing up.
 The CD will be guided automatically into the slot and start playing.

-After loading the CD, the number of tracks on

-the CD and the play time will appear on the display.
+After loading the CD, the number of tracks on the CD and the play time will appear on the display.